emheron/ms-teams-active-chrome-extension/README.md

 # Wiggle Teams

-Wiggle Teams is a simple Chrome extension to help keep your Microsoft Teams status active when Teams is open in a browser tab.
+Wiggle Teams is a simple Chrome extension designed to keep your Microsoft Teams status active when Teams is open in a browser tab.

-The extension works by simulating a user action at random intervals.
+The extension works by simulating user actions such as mouse movements and clicks at defined intervals to prevent your status from going idle.

-Please note that this extension is intended for educational purposes.
-Always follow your organization's policy regarding use of such extensions.
+**Important:** This extension is intended for individual use, and users should follow their organization's policy regarding the use of such extensions.

 ## Installation Instructions